Proxima Centauri b: Delivery of water to Proxima Centauri b

 A number of mechanisms can deliver water to a developing planet; how much water Proxima Centauri b received is unknown.
 Modelling by Ribas et al. 2016 indicates that Proxima Centauri b would have lost no more than one Earth ocean's equivalent of water but later research suggested that the amount of water lost could be considerably larger and Airapetian et al. 2017 concluded that an atmosphere would be lost within ten million years.
 The estimates are strongly dependent on the initial mass of the atmosphere, however, and are thus highly uncertain.

 Possibility of life

 In the context of exoplanet research, "habitability" is usually defined as the possibility that liquid water exists on the surface of a planet.
 As normally understood in the context of exoplanet life, liquid water on the surface and an atmosphere are prerequisites for habitability—any life limited to the subsurface of a planet, such as in a subsurface ocean, like those that reside in Europa in the Solar System, would be difficult to detect from afar although it may constitute a model for life in a cold ocean-covered Proxima Centauri b.

 Setbacks to habitability

-The habitability of red dwarfs is a controversial subject, with a number of considerations:
+The habitability of red dwarfs is a controversial subject, with a number of considerations for Proxima b: